jessemiller/HamlPy/reference.md

 This is not yet supported: `%div{'attr':"- firstof var1 var2 var3"}` will not insert the `{% ... %}`.

 The workaround is to insert actual django template tag code into the haml.
-For example, django-social-auth login links need to look like:
+For example:

+    %a{'href': "{% url socialauth_begin 'github' %}"} Login with Github

+is compiled to:

     <a href="{% url socialauth_begin 'github' %}">Login with Github</a>

-The haml that will get there:

-    %a{'href': "{% url socialauth_begin 'github' %}"} Login with Github

 ### Whitespace removal:

 Sometimes we want to remove whitespace inside or around an element, usually to fix the spacing problem with inline-block elements (see "The Enormous Drawback" section of [this article](http://robertnyman.com/2010/02/24/css-display-inline-block-why-it-rocks-and-why-it-sucks/) for more details).

-To remove leading and trailing spaces **inside** a node, use the `<` character after an element.
+To remove leading and trailing spaces **inside** a node ("inner whitespace removal"), use the `<` character after an element.
 For example, this:

 	%div
 		%pre<